-Kelly Ripa Flaunts Killer Legs In High Heels To Show Instagram Why Her Minidress Is A ‘Post-Thanksgiving’ One
+Kelly Ripa Flaunts Killer Legs In High Heels To Show Instagram Why Her Mini Dress Is A ‘Post-Thanksgiving’ One

 Kelly Ripa‘s sense of humor is alive and well.
-The Live! with Kelly and Ryan host comes with buckets of it: just recently Kelly straddled a giant inflatable cigar in an Instagram throwback that managed to cause some confusion.
-The 50-year-old has appeared in a video post to her daytime series’ Instagram account – anyone familiar with the feed will know that Kelly regularly appears in videos showcasing the day’s looks.
+The Live! with Kelly and Ryan host has buckets of it — just recently, she straddled a giant inflatable cigar in an Instagram throwback that managed to cause some confusion.
+The 50-year-old recently appeared in a video post to her daytime series’ Instagram account, which regularly features her in videos that showcase the day’s looks.

-It look like Kelly had plenty of thoughts about her dress yesterday.
+It looks like Kelly had plenty of thoughts about her dress yesterday.

-The video showed Kelly in the backstage dressing room that’s always nearly seen as Kelly chronicles her looks.
-The blonde appeared in a super-short and thigh-skimming minidress with glittery aspects and floral patterns, with a pair of high heels in electric yellow hues doing wonders for the star’s killer legs.
-If anyone’s got a sensational pair of pins in the 50+ Hollywood age bracket, it’s Kelly.
+The video showed Kelly in the backstage dressing room that’s always nearly seen as she chronicles her looks.
+The blonde appeared in a super-short and thigh-skimming mini dress with glittery aspects and floral patterns, with a pair of high heels in electric yellow hues doing wonders for the star’s killer legs.
+If anyone’s got a sensational pair of pins in the 50-and-above Hollywood age bracket, it’s Kelly.

-Kelly was seen admiring the fabrics of her dress, plus giving her designer shoes a bit of love.
-The star then appeared to be examining the tassels and waist strings boasted by the dress, with Kelly appearing to realize that the number might well come in useful during the one time of year everyone stuffs their faces.
-Her words offered trademark Kelly humor.
+In the clip, Kelly was admiring the fabric of her dress and giving her designer shoes a bit of love.
+The star then appeared to be examining the tassels and waist strings on her outfit, as she seemed to realize that the number might come in useful during the one time of year everyone stuffs their faces.

 “Watch this….I just screwed it up…If you eat a lot, this is a good post-Thanksgiving dress.”